 - A pre-installed and configured X-Payments application.

-X-Payments (aka X-Cart Payments) is a PA-DSS validated application, a secure bridge between integrated shopping cart software and payment gateways.
+The X-Payments application (aka X-Cart Payments) provides a secure bridge between the integrated shopping cart software and payment gateways.
 The application is hosted on a reliable and PCI DSS compliant web-hosting and is secured with SSL.
 It helps merchants to facilitate their overall PCI DSS compliance and to accept credit card payments securely.

 Besides, X-Cart Payments makes it possible to accept credit card payments right on the checkout page in X-Cart (using the so-called iFrame One-Step Checkout feature), while still providing a PCI DSS compliant payment solution for merchants.
 In other words, customers can pay without ever leaving your website and being redirected to the payment gateway site, in contrast to "off-site" payment methods like "PayPal Payments Standard", "Authorize.Net SIM", "SagePay - Form integration", "FirstData Global Gateway - Connect", etc. This can reassure customers and increase the conversion rates eventually, according to a research conducted by Getelastic.com.